sergiofasilva/object-state-history/README.md

 console.log(objHistory.list())
 ```

-And you can retrieve a merged version of the object that reflects all changes up to a specific index in the history by calling the at() method with an index parameter:
+And you can retrieve the state of the object at the given index in the history by calling the at() method with an index parameter:

 ```javascript
 console.log(objHistory.at(0))